AWooldrige/puppet/README.markdown

 1) Install OS
 -------------
+For Raspberry Pi:

+ 1. Connect with ethernet and SSH to local IP with `ssh -o IdentitiesOnly=yes ubuntu@<IP>`

+For Ubuntu Desktops:

- 1. If boostrapping a physical machine (not a VM), enable full drive encryption.
+ 1. Enable full drive encryption during install.
 This reduces risk from hardware theft.
-There's no point encrypting a VM drive, the host has full access anyway.
- 2. Do not create a user named `woolie` as part of setup, instead create a temporary user named 'tmpbootstrap' if a temporary user doesn't already exist.
+ 2. Do not create a user named `woolie` as part of setup, instead create a temporary user named 'tmpbootstrap'.
 This will only be used to run puppet initially and should be removed after.
 Puppet needs to create the `woolie` user to keep UIDs/GIDs in sync.
  3. Set hostname if asked, following scheme of {model}{increment}.

 2) Run puppet
 -------------

-If bootstrapping a host that needs a static IP, ensure the router configuration is set as in this README.
+ 1. If bootstrapping a host that needs a static IP, ensure the router configuration is set as in this README.
 If changing a hardware used for the same host, update the MAC address in the README/router.
+ 2. Set hostname with `sudo hostnamectl set-hostname "{model}{increment}`
+ 3. Copy secure puppet module from password manager to `/etc/securepuppet/modules/secure/manifests/init.pp` then `chmod -R 600 /etc/securepuppet`

-Run the bootstrap script:
+ 4. Run the bootstrap script:

     wget -q -O - https://raw.github.com/AWooldrige/puppet/master/bootstrap.sh | sudo bash